NeuraVisionLab/CAPE/README.md

 - **`window_size`**: Size of the window for processing image patches.
 - **`three_dimensional`**: CAPE works for both 2D and 3D.
 In order to work with 3D please set this parameter to be True.
 - **`distance_threshold`**: The loss is designed to work with distance maps which are usually thresholded.
-This parameter indicates the value used to threshold the ground truth.
+This parameter indicates the value used to threshold the ground truth distance maps.
 - **`dilation_radius`**: Radius for dilating the ground truth path mask.

 ## Installation